integrated-roasting/unix-relay/README.md

 like so, similar to the manner in which ssh-agent is often used:

     eval "$(node origin.js ...)"

+**Note** Currently, too much stuff is printed by default to eval directly.

 ## Start the dest client